Join Us in Celebrating Education

 Student Type: Traditional

 Special Note: These scholarships are allocated specifically for students at Como, Harding, Highland, and Johnson High Schools in St. Paul, MN.
-One $2,500 Traditional Scholarship is allocated for each school.
+Two scholarships are allocated to each of the Blaze CU high school branch partner schools.

 Scholarship Recipient Selection Process